tekartik/sqflite/packages_web/sqflite_common_ffi_web/doc/dev_info.md

 # sqflite_web dev info

-To develop, simply run the web example that has a custom shared worker implementation
+To develop, simply run the example that has a custom shared worker implementation

 In chrome View log in: